arielchuri/autozinefier/croak.md

 <section markdown="1">
 ## Slime Grubins

-These are grubins that have mutated in the extradimensional stomach of the Slurm (see above).
+These are standard grubins that have been pickled in the extradimensional stomach of the Slurm (see above).

-**Puss Grubin:** Init -1; Atk shiv -1 melee (1d4-1), burst area effect 5’ (1d3 and DC 10 Fort save or lose a round), AC 9; HD 1d6-1; hp 2; MV roll 35'; Act 1d20; SP burst, infravision; SV Fort +1, Ref -1, Will +3; AL C
+**Grubin:** Init -1; Atk shiv -1 melee (1d4-1), burst area effect 5’ (1d3 and DC 10 Fort save or lose a round), AC 9; HD 1d6-1; hp 2; MV roll 35'; Act 1d20; SP burst, infravision; SV Fort +1, Ref -1, Will +3; AL C

-Massively bloated into transluscent, yellow balls.
+Massively bloated into transluscent balls.
 These frightened looking grubins roll into battle in numbers.
-They use their full movement to roll right up to the enemeys and explode with yellow spray upon taking any damage.
-1d3 to all within 5’.
-Usually sets off a chain reaction.
+They use their full movement to roll right up to the enemy and burst upon taking any damage.

-**Napalm Grubin** Att Shortsword +1 melee, Spit napalm +1 ranged 1d4HP and catch fire.
-If killed by piercing or slashing attack; reflex save to avoid napalm spray.

-**Acid Grubin** Acid spray ranged 20’ to center of 10’x10’ square, reflex save or 1d4HP and then 1HP for 1d4/round and lose a round or until fort save from coughing gas.
-If killed by piercing or slashing attack; reflex save to avoid acid spray.
+**Puss:** 1d3 to all within 10’.

+**Napalm:** 5' covered in flaming gel and grubin bits.
+1d5 damage/round. two DC 15 agility checks to remove.
+Anyone may attempt over multiple rounds.

+**Acid:** Acid cloud 15’.
+1d4 damage/round, DC 15 Ref save or lose a round, Act -1d.
 </div>

 a